yuukidesu9/yuuos/docs/index.md

 - Create drivers and kernel modules for audio, video (SVGA and beyond), networking and USB.
 - Create graphical UI with font and image support.
 - Create software and port a Python interpreter.
-- Create means for software portability and/or virtualization from other operating systems.
+- Create environment for software portability and/or virtualization from other operating systems.

 ```markdown
 Ignore this part.
 It's just for reference.